“I’m telling you, dude. You need a ‘side bank’ like SF Fire.”

 Is The ‘Side Bank’ Campaign Replicable?

-Not every financial institution marketing team can pull off a campaign like this even if they wanted to, let alone get such risqué ideas approved up the ranks.
-Chew attributes the success of this campaign to the open minds and receptivity of the institution’s executive team.
+Few financial institution marketing teams could pull off a campaign like this even if they wanted to, let alone get such a risqué concept approved up the ranks.
+But San Fransisco is arguably less uptight than the typical American city.

 Undoubtably, countless other C-suites (conservative or otherwise) would discourage the idea — and suggest there is more to be lost than gained from such a campaign.